martin12333/Readable-Lisp-S-expressions/Retort.md

 <i>Q: What's up with all the parentheses? ...
 Lisp's most superficially obvious characteristic is its extensive use of parentheses to delimit expressions.
 Unfortunately many would-be Lispers get stuck on the parentheses and never get far enough into Lisp to see that they are a feature, not a bug.</i>

 We disagree.
-Most developers do not use Lisp for their real work, and part of that reason is that  Lisp's overuse of parentheses is a bug that many developers perceive as being more of a problem than Lisp's advantages.
-Even some people who've gone far into Lisp see that its syntax is a bug, not a feature.
+Most developers do not use Lisp for their real work, and part of the reason is that many developers perceive Lisp's poor readability (such as its overuse of parentheses) is more of a problem than Lisp's advantages.
+Even some people who've gone far into Lisp believe that its syntax is a bug, not a feature.
 David A. Wheeler started the readable project, after having used Lisp for over 30 years (starting in circa 1982, and having professionally using $120,000 equipment).

 Lisp has advantages, sure.
 But there's a reason why Lisp is widely referred to as "Lots of Irritating Silly Parentheses" (and worse).

-Lots of vendors have tried to tell us that a bug is a really feature.
-They are still bugs.
-Let's call a spade, a spade, and call a bug, a bug.
+Lots of vendors try to claim that a bug is a really feature.
+But if a large number of people perceive something as a bug... it is likely to be a bug.

 * * * * *